-Jade and I had spotted a spout along the north Kohala Coast during the holidays.
+My daughter and I had spotted a spout along the north Kohala Coast during the holidays.
 But that was early in the season when the humpbacks first started arriving from the coastal waters off Alaska to calve in the warm waters of our shallows – 600 feet and under.
 About 12,000 or two-thirds of the North Pacific population migrates every year.
 It was now time to be purposeful about my intention to see one.
 Stacy and I went this week.

 We could tell it was going to be a great whale sighting day: all the way down the mountain from Waimea toward Kawaihae we saw splashing in the ocean.
 At Kawaihae we headed north, hoping to find a viewing location at the elevation of the highway where we’d have a broader vista.
 Unfortunately, most parks here are located at sea level.
 So we parked along the road and walked in to a subdivision development.
 Nothing was there except roads, a wall and some plantings.
 We settled in front of the wall under the skimpy shade of a palm tree and Stacy’s umbrella.

 Almost immediately we saw splashing and spouting, so we abandoned our picnic lunch and grabbed binoculars.
 What a sight!
 Several whales in close proximity slapped the water with their pectoral fins.
 Scientists think it’s a form of signaling to each other, along with their singing.
 This is breeding season, and all this display may be linked to getting lucky with a charming 45 foot, 45 ton beauty.